Ferritin light chain

 Ferritin light chain is a protein that in humans is encoded by the FTL gene.
 Ferritin is the major protein responsible for storing intracellular iron in prokaryotes and eukaryotes.
 It is a heteropolymer consisting of 24 subunits, heavy and light ferritin chains.
 This gene has multiple pseudogenes.

-It is abnormally expressed in fetuses of both IVF and ICSI, which may contribute to the increase risk of birth defects in these assisted reproductive technologies.
+It is abnormally expressed in fetuses of both IVF and ICSI, which may contribute to the increased risk of birth defects in these assisted reproductive technologies.

 Function

 Iron is extremely important in the development of neurons, transport through iron-sulfur clusters, the electron transport chain, and synthesis and breakdown of neurotransmitters.
 The function of the FTL is to act as both an iron reservoir and to remove excess iron from the body.
 Since iron plays a role in electron transfer, there is potential for the generation of free, highly toxic radicals which makes the role of the FTL as an iron detoxifier very significant.
 The rates of iron uptake and release may be affected by changes to the components of the ferritin light chains and heavy chains.
 Although the ferritin light chain unlike the ferritin heavy chain has no ferroxidase activity, the light chain may be responsible for the electron transfer across the ferritin protein cage.